The ancients had pyramids to tame the sky's mystery. We have Star Axis, a masterpiece forty years in the making

 Trails left by circumpolar stars, as viewed from Star Axis, a monumental work of land art in the New Mexico desert.
 Photo courtesy of Charles Ross

-Ross Andersen is a senior editor at Aeon Magazine.
+Ross Andersen is deputy editor at Aeon Magazine.
 He has written extensively about science and philosophy for several publications, including The Atlantic and The Economist.

 On a hot afternoon in late June, I pulled to the side of a two-lane desert highway in eastern New Mexico, next to a specific mile marker.
 An hour earlier, a woman had told me to wait for her there at three o’clock, ‘sharp’.
 I edged as far off the shoulder as I could, to avoid being seen by passing traffic, and parked facing the wilderness.
 A sprawling, high desert plateau was set out before me, its terrain a maze of raised mesas, sandstone survivors of differential erosion.
 Beyond the plateau, the landscape stretched for miles, before dissolving into a thin strip of desert shimmer.
 The blurry line marked the boundary between the land and one of the biggest, bluest skies I’d ever seen.